lex-node/governance/constitution/constitution.md

 #### Nature & Functions of Council

 4.2.
 The "legislative" function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Voters [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
-The Council: (a) monitors, supervises and governs the Foundation, as further set forth in Article [] hereof; (b) receives, holds and governs the Pocket Development Fund; (c)
+The Council: (a) monitors, supervises and governs the Foundation, as further set forth in Article [] hereof; (b) holds and governs the Council Development Fund, which is the aggregate of all unspent POKT DevFund Awards allocated from POKT Block Awards; (c)

 Except as otherwise provided in this Pact in connection with a Material Adverse Exception Event, the Members shall utilize and cause the Org to utilize the Designated Smart Contracts as the exclusive method of (i) holding. allocating among the Members and spending or otherwise distributing any Tokens that are Org Property, (ii) creating and assigning Membership Interests, (iii) minting and issuing Shares and Loot and of holding and (iv) making Proposals and recording votes of the Members on Proposals.
 The Members may also utilize the Designated Smart Contracts to administer and facilitate certain other arrangements and transactions involving the Org, the Members and/or third parties, as approved by the Members from time to time pursuant to Proposals